RedisLabs/redislabs-docs/content/rdi/monitoring-guide.md

 ## Prometheus integration

 RDI allows collecting and exporting its metrics to [Prometheus](https://prometheus.io/) and visualizing them in [Grafana](https://grafana.com/).
 Operator can start the built-in exporter using the [`redis-di monitor`]({{<relref "/rdi/reference/cli/redis-di-monitor">}}) command.
-The diagram below describes this flow and components involved.
+The diagram describes this flow and components involved:

 ![Metrics architecture](/images/rdi/monitoring-diagram.png)